Therapeutic Approaches

 EXPOSURE & RESPONSE PREVENTION THERAPY (ERP) - Meyer

-Exposure Therapy in its purest form helps people struggling with anxiety, panic, or Obsessive-Compulsive Disorder.
+Exposure Therapy helps people struggling with anxiety, panic, or Obsessive-Compulsive Disorder.
 You remain in the driver's seat at all times as we work to help you slowly approach what is distressing or anxiety-provoking.
 We will discuss the ways your fears are getting in the way of leading the life you want and come up with strategies to help you move forward.
 Arguably, the philosophy of Exposure Therapy, that is, approaching what is uncomfortable, scary, and/or difficult, is in nearly every therapeutic approach.

 DIALECTICAL BEHAVIORAL THERAPY (DBT) - Linehan